Rafiul29/cyberbullying/README.md

 # cyberbullying
 This is a user-friendly React application designed to prevent cyberbullying, with animations implemented using GSAP.
+The Cyberbullying Detection and Prevention Project is aimed at developing an intelligent system that can detect and prevent instances of cyberbullying on various online platforms.
+Cyberbullying has become a serious issue affecting individuals, especially children and teenagers, causing emotional distress and potential harm.
+This project leverages machine learning and natural language processing techniques to identify and mitigate cyberbullying incidents, thereby fostering a safer online environment.

 ## Features
 - Styling using Tailwind CSS